INTO-CPS-Association/fmu-rabbitmq/rmqfmu-example/README.md

 $ python3 ./consume.py
 ```

+Before running the co-simulation make sure the dependencies in ```requirements.txt``` are installed (e.g. using pip).
+These are needed from the fmus which have been produced using UNIFMU.

 Create the mabl specification for the co-simulation with two FMUs.
 Run in a new terminal:

 ```bash